hreskiv/mikr/README.md

 - **Perpetual license** — the software works forever on the purchased version
 - **Update subscription** — grants access to new versions (optional, not required)
 - **Self-hosted** — your data stays on your server, offline license activation
-- No account required, no phone-home, no telemetry
+- No account required, no telemetry, no usage tracking — none of your fleet/device/config data ever leaves the server
+- The only outbound traffic is optional read-only public-feed checks (RouterOS CVE feed from NVD, latest RouterOS version from MikroTik, Manager update from GitHub Releases) — GET-only, carry no data, individually disable-able, and degrade gracefully offline

 ## Data & Backup